 This content profile is motivated by medical physicists working with brachytherapy planning systems, who face an increasing demand from patient-care, data-quality and research perspectives to increase the usefulness, exchangeability and availability of clinical data across the various treatment planning systems.

-The main role of this profile is to address a solution for such interoperability using the DICOM objects provided in its 1st generation.
+The main role of this profile is to address a solution for such interoperability using the DICOM RT objects provided in their 1st generation.

 History